Excerpt from Make the Cut: Sabre Fencing for Adults, pre-print July 2021.

 There are no weight categories in sabre, or — more usefully — height categories, unlike in virtually every other combat sport.
 The idea is that the sabre itself provides enough of an equalising force to keep things fair even between fighters of wildly divergent physiques; as a man who has been on the wrong end of that spectrum, I can confidently declare that the sabre is overrated as an equaliser.

-Frances wasn’t buying it: she had messaged him earlier in the day, after she saw the pools.
+Frances wasn’t buying it: she had messaged him earlier in the day, after she had seen the draws for the pools.
 Peter, she wrote.
 Please don’t break my husband.

 Ja, he wrote back.
 I promise I won’t.